 - Stretching exercises for very mild cases

-- Steroid injections to help bring down inflammation and possibly slow the course of the disease, but they don't actually straighten your finger
+- Steroid injections to help bring down inflammation and possibly slow the course of the disease (they don't actually straighten the finger.)

 When surgery is called for, the surgeon performs a fasciotomy in which tissue from the palm is removed through an incision.
 Then the open wound is allowed to heal on its own, or it is covered with a skin graft taken from another part of your body.
 The hand is often splinted after surgery to help with healing.